 School garden boxes encourage learning, beautification, and naturescaping of school grounds and should be a lasting part of the community.
 Planning ahead and working closely with the BSD Project Coordinator assigned to provide guidance with the installation and maintenance of your garden boxes will lead to a successful project.
 Start your idea for a garden box project by discussing it with school administration, other parents, teachers, and groups.

 Fully complete and submit a Facility Improvement Project Request.
 The Administrator for Maintenance Services will review your application for approval.
 Upon approval (or approval with conditions), a BSD Project Coordinator will be assigned to your project.
-Your Coordinator will review your CIP application and contact you for a meeting to discuss your project.
-Review the Guidelines for School Garden Boxes document and forward any questions you may have to your Coordinator.
+Your Coordinator will review your FIP application and contact you for a meeting to discuss your project.
+Review the Garden Box Guidelines and forward any questions you may have to your Coordinator.

 Consider the following steps when designing your garden boxes.
 Your assigned Project Coordinator can help you to define the scope and suggest resources to help you.

 The scope of work includes all details of the project.
 Ask: